 A Pharmacy Benefit Manager is an entity that provides pharmacy benefit management services, which may include contracting with a network of pharmacies; establishing payment levels for network pharmacies; negotiating rebate arrangements; developing and managing formularies, preferred drug lists, and prior authorization programs; performing drug utilization review; and operating disease management programs.
 Some sponsors perform these functions in-house and do not use an outside entity as their PBM.

-Many PBMs also operate mail-order pharmacies or have arrangements to include prescription availability through mail order pharmacies.
+Many PBMs also operate mail-order pharmacies or have arrangements to include prescription availability through mail-order pharmacies.
 A PBM is often a first tier entity for the provision of Part D benefits.

 Compliance Program Requirements for First Tier, Downstream, and Related Entities (FDRs)

 All FDRs participating in Medicare Advantage are required to maintain certain compliance requirements – even any of your vendors who are considered FDRs.
-As a provider organization, non-compliance of you or your FDRs could result in a Corrective Action Plan, retraining, or even termination of your contract with the Medicare Advantage plan administrator.
+As a provider organization, non-compliance with you or your FDRs could result in a Corrective Action Plan, retraining, or even termination of your contract with the Medicare Advantage plan administrator.

 - Code of Conduct